ICSatKCC/a8-binarysearchtree-s19-tineriver/README.md

 # Assignment 7 - Pokedex Binary Search Tree

  * 100 points
- * Due Thurs April 6th.
+ * Due Monday Nov 27th.
+ * No code review for this one!

 ----

-Finally, we are going to make the Pokedex!
+Finally, we are going to make the Pokedex! :video_game:

 In the Pokemon Go game, the Pokedex holds an entry for each species of Pokemon that you have caught.
 This isn't your entire inventory of Pokemon, just a listing of each species you have seen and